Check Out These 10 Creative Brand Activation Ideas

 1. Host a pop-up shop in a Peerspace venue

-Whether you’re launching a clothing line, a lifestyle brand, a cookbook, or an app, make your pop-up shop stand out by renting an unconventional venue.
-If you need additional equipment, catering, or event staff, call up the Concierge service for recommendations.
+You get the picture!
+Whether you’re launching a clothing line, a lifestyle brand, a cookbook, or an app, make your pop-up shop stand out by renting an unconventional Peerspace venue.
+If you need additional equipment, catering, or event staff, you can also easily contact the space’s local host for recommendations.
+They strive to ensure your event goes perfectly in their venue!

 2. Offer a VR tour of your business